marcellogalhardo/marcellogalhardo.dev/content/posts/2021/03/30/using-compose-beta-on-android-studio-4-1.md

 Once it is in place, you can build Compose Apps in your AS 4.1 stable.
 Note that you will not be able to use the basic IDE tooling (e.g., Preview) without opening your project in a higher version of Android Studio.
 Nevertheless, if you do not upgrade Android Gradle Plugin, this set-up enables you to switch between AS 4.1 and Arctic Fox and build the project with success.
 Keep in mind that you should remove those manual configurations once you migrate to AS 4.2 or above.

-Credits to [Jake Wharton](https://twitter.com/JakeWharton) which replied [my question on Android Study Group](https://androidstudygroup.slack.com/archives/CJH03QASH/p1603978103094800) with the current solution.
+Credits to [Jake Wharton](https://twitter.com/JakeWharton) which replied [my question on Android Study Group](https://androidstudygroup.slack.com/archives/CJH03QASH/p1603978103094800) with the above solution.